IS IT WORTH TO INSULATE A GARAGE?

 BEAT THE HEAT

 We previously installed Reflectix in the attic ceiling, so we decided to see how well the Reflectix would work on the garage door.
-Now we didn’t want to tape the Reflectix to the door, so we removed the support struts and placed two rolls of Reflectix directly onto the face of the door.
+We didn’t want to tape the Reflectix to the door, so we removed the support struts and placed two rolls of Reflectix directly onto the face of the door.

 Reflectix does recommends having an air barrier between the surface and the Reflectix and the great thing was we ended up having a one inch gap.

 Then we mounted and screwed the support struts back in place which held the Reflectix up without having to use any sticky tape.
 After testing a few spots with our infrared thermometer, the heat was way lower.
+The temperature reading was about 10-15 degrees less with the Reflectix compared to without it.
+We also tested the garage door opener signal and it continued to work just fine.

 Next up was the walls.
 Our garage came unfinished, just siding and 2x4.
 We originally wanted to go with spray foam, but paying someone else to do it would be too expensive.
 The local hardware store did have a foam spray kit, but for about 5-6 of the kits which is what we would have needed cost around a thousand dollars.
 Also if you’re not careful spray foam can be very dangerous to work with.